Hung, Noelyn Ann

 Scope of practice

-Dr Moses is required to participate in an approved recertification programme relevant to the vocational scope of Pathology.
+Dr Hung is required to participate in an approved recertification programme relevant to the vocational scope of Pathology.

-Dr Moses may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Hung may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes